 Who is running the course?

-The course will be run by Lyndi Smith, a Trained Mindful Self-Compassion Teacher and practitioner of mindfulness and compassion for many years
+The course will be run by Lyndi Smith and Kate Mutimer, both Trained Mindful Self-Compassion Teachers and practitioners of mindfulness and compassion for many years.

 When does the course run?